The Antique Jewellery Company Christmas Gift Bow The Gift Guide

 A key element of the Art Nouveau style, which extended across all artistic mediums, was the free-flowing line (also known as the ‘whiplash’ line).
 These fluid lines mimic the movement and natural curves of nature, from ocean waves to flowers to the naked human form.

 There are many recurring themes and motifs in Art Nouveau jewellery.
-Insects such as dragonflies, butterflies, beetles, grasshoppers and spiders were widely depicted.
+Insects such as dragonflies, butterflies, beetles, grasshoppers, and spiders were favourite subjects.
 Snakes remained an important symbol, newly sensual and colourful after the coiled golden snakes of the Victorian era.
-Colourful reptiles as well as birds with their magnificent plumage were depicted sensually and playfully.
-Bats, owls and grotesque mythological creatures formed the darker side of Art Nouveau design.
-Miniature landscapes were often portrayed.
+Colourful reptiles and birds with their magnificent plumage were depicted sensually and playfully.
+Bats, owls and grotesque mythological creatures formed the darker side of Art Nouveau jewellery design- miniature landscapes often featured too.

-Largely rejected by the Victorians, the ‘cult of the female figure’ was prevalent in the Art Nouveau era, in all its soft, feminine, naked curves.
+Largely rejected by the Victorians, the ‘cult of the female figure’ was prevalent in Art Nouveau jewellery, in all its soft, feminine, naked curves.

 Techniques & Materials

-Jewellers used revolutionary techniques and materials to achieve the fluid aesthetic of the era.
-Metals were coaxed into soft curves, shimmering opal and moonstone were popular, horn, bone and ivory were carved and sculpted into flowing lines and images.
+Art Nouveau jewellers used revolutionary techniques and materials to achieve the fluid aesthetic of the era.
+Skilled craftsmen coaxed metals into soft curves.
+Though gemstones like shimmering opal and rich ruby were popular, artisans favoured horn, bone, and ivory to carve and sculpt flowing lines and images.

 The Artists

-The Art Nouveau movement coincided in part with the Edwardian era, with its light, delicate and pretty diamond and platinum designs.
-Some of the big household names – Cartier and Boucheron, for example – successfully incorporated techniques and styles from both movements to create blended styles.
+The Art Nouveau movement fell within England’s Edwardian era.
+Edwardian jewellery featured similar light, playful, and delicate design but still championed the glitz of diamond, sapphire, and cool platinum to the warm and colourful French gold and enamel frenzy.
+Some of the big household names – Cartier and Boucheron, for example – successfully incorporated Art Nouveau jewellery techniques and Edwardian styles to create blended styles.

 Short But Sweet

 After the war, people became open to modern developments.
-Cleaner, straighter lines came into fashion across architecture, clothing and art and the flowing lines of the Art Nouveau movement became outdated, paving way for the Art Deco era.
+Cleaner, straighter lines came into fashion across architecture, clothing, and art.
+The next generation rebelled against the now old “new” flowing lines of Art Nouveau by straightening them into the geometric angles of the Art Deco era.

 Shop Art Nouveau Jewellery